ThousandBirdsInc/chidori/README.md

 - How do we understand what an agent is doing and how it got into a given state?
 - How can we pause execution and then resume after human review?
-- Handling the accidental complexity of state-space exploration
+- How do we handle the accidental complexity of state-space exploration, evaluating and reverting execution throughout our software?

-You author code with python or javascript, and we provide a layer for interfacing with the complexities of AI models in long-running workflows.
-We have avoided the need for declaring a new language or SDK in order to provide these capabilities, you can leverage software patterns you're already familiar with.
+When using Chidori, you author code with python or javascript, and we provide a layer for interfacing with the complexities of AI models in long-running workflows.
+We have avoided the need for declaring a new language or SDK in order to provide these capabilities, you can leverage software patterns that you are already familiar with.

 Features: